 In addition, to the federal privacy regulations, there are a number of state laws regarding the privacy and security of health information and personal data that are applicable to clinical laboratories.
 The compliance requirements of these laws, including additional breach reporting requirements, and the penalties for violation vary widely and new privacy and security laws in this area are evolving.
 For example, several states, such as California, have implemented comprehensive privacy laws and regulations.
-The California Confidentiality of Medical Information Act ("CMIA") imposes restrictive requirements regulating the use and disclosure of health information and other personally identifiable information.
+The California Confidentiality of Medical Information Act ("CCMIA") imposes restrictive requirements regulating the use and disclosure of health information and other personally identifiable information.
 In addition to fines and penalties imposed upon violators, some of these state laws also afford private rights of action to individuals who believe their personal information has been misused.
 California's patient privacy laws, for example, provide for penalties of up to \$250,000 and permit injured parties to sue for damages.
-In addition to the CMIA, California also recently enacted the California Consumer Privacy Act of 2018 ("CCPA") which became effective January 1, 2020.
-The CCPA, among other things, creates new data privacy obligations for covered businesses, and provides new privacy rights for California residents, including the right to opt out of certain disclosures of their information.
-It also creates new privacy rights for California residents and increases the privacy and security obligations of entities handling personal information.
-The CCPA provides for civil penalties for violations, as well as a private right of action for data breaches, which is expected to increase data breach litigation.
-Although the law includes limited exceptions, including for PHI maintained by a covered entity or business associate under HIPAA and medical information maintained by healthcare providers under the CMIA, it may regulate or impact our processing of personal information depending on the context.
+In addition to the CCMIA, California also enacted the California Consumer Privacy Act of 2018 ("CCPA") which became effective January 1, 2020.
+The CCPA, among other things, creates data privacy obligations for covered businesses, and provides privacy rights for California residents, including the right to opt out of certain disclosures of their information.
+It increases the privacy and security obligations of entities handling personal information.
+The CCPA provides for civil penalties for violations, as well as a private right of action for data breaches, fueling an increase of data breach litigation.
+Although the law includes limited exceptions, including for PHI maintained by a covered entity or business associate under HIPAA and medical information maintained by healthcare providers under the CCMIA, it may regulate or impact our processing of personal information depending on the context.

 Further, the California Privacy Rights Act ("CPRA") went into effect on January 1, 2023, amending the CCPA.
 The CPRA imposes additional data protection obligations on covered businesses, including additional consumer rights processes, limitations on data uses, new audit requirements for higher risk data, and opt outs for certain uses of sensitive data.
-It also created a new California Privacy Protection Agency authorized to issue substantive regulations, although enforcement of the first set of CPRA's implementing regulations finalized by CPPA has been delayed until March 29, 2024 by a California Superior Court judge.
+It also created a new California Privacy Protection Agency authorized to issue substantive regulations.
 The CPRA also extends the provisions of both the CCPA and the CPRA to the personal information of California-based employees.
 In addition to California, more U.S. states are enacting similar legislation, increasing compliance complexity and increasing risks of failures to comply.
-In 2023, comprehensive privacy laws in Virginia, Colorado, Connecticut, and Utah will all take effect.
+In 2023, comprehensive privacy laws in Virginia, Colorado, Connecticut, and Utah all took effect, and laws in Montana, Oregon, and Texas will take effect in 2024.
+In addition, laws in other U.S. states are set to take effect beyond 2024, and additional U.S. states have proposals under consideration.
+While certain clinical trial activities are exempt from some state privacy law requirements, other personal data that we handle may be subject to these various laws, which may increase our compliance costs, exposure to regulatory enforcement action and other liabilities.